-The following section describes how to batch process a stack of (large) images:
+The following section describes how to batch process a stack of large images:

-- Load the following image: AMIRA\ROOT/data/teddybear/teddybear002.jpg - Attach an Image Stack Processing module to the data.

-- Click Create workflow. - Build a dummy recipe for later processing of each image stored in the input directory: - Add a Median Filter step (default parameter). - Add an Erosion with size = 1. - Save the recipe in the following directory: <temporary\directory>/dummy.hxisp
+- Load the following image: AMIRA_ROOT/data/teddybear/teddybear002.jpg - Attach an Image Stack Processing module to the data. - Click Create workflow. - Build a dummy recipe for later processing of each image stored in the input directory: - Add a Median Filter step (default parameter). - Add an Erosion with size = 1. - Save the recipe in the following directory: <temporary_directory>/dummy.hxisp

-Now that the ISP recipe example is built with a single image, we will read each slice of the teddybear dataset from disk, process it, and output the result directly on disk:
+Now that the ISP recipe example is built with a single image, we will read each slice of the teddybear dataset from disk, process it, and then output the results directly on disk:

-- Copy AMIRA\ROOT/data/teddybear/ input data directory into the directory of your choice.
-The batch processing script will write the outputs into the input directory, so you need to have write permission. - Open a DOS command window. - From the window, go to the directory where the Amira executable is stored (AMIRA\ROOT/bin/arch-Win64VC12-Optimize) and type the following command:
+- Copy the AMIRA_ROOT/data/teddybear/ input data directory into the directory of your choice.
+The batch processing script will write the outputs into the input data directory, so you need to have write permission. - Open a DOS command window. - From the window, go to the directory where the Amira executable is stored (AMIRA_ROOT/bin/arch-Win64VC12-Optimize) and type the following command: